tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 I don't think my tastes were "reset" by the blandness of potato.
 When I was eating the blandest mashed potatoes, I craved other foods the most.
 When I switched to tastier fries and tots, cravings went away.

 But the feeling of eating only potatoes is not perfect.
 I don't think my guts are big fans of potato in general.
 Despite my earlier gastric distress going away after removing skins from the diet, I still feel a bit off.
-I'm not used to a general level of digestive discomfort, either on keto or the Standard American Diet™️.
+I'm not used to a general level of digestive discomfort, either on keto or the Standard American Diet™.

 <details>
 <summary>